 - Your personal UW NetID (and its password) provides access to many UW online services including MyUW and UW Email.
 Your UW NetID verifies who you are, ensures the privacy of your personal information, and restricts the use of UW resources to authorized users.

 - Two-factor authentication (2FA) adds a layer of security when you sign in with your UW NetID.
 With 2FA, first you enter your password, then use a 2FA device to prove it’s really you.
-2FA is required to sign into Workday.
+2FA is required to sign in with your UW NetID on the web.
 We recommend using Duo Mobile on your smartphone because it’s free, secure, and simple to use.
 Duo Mobile creates no data on your device.

 Set up your email

-Students have two basic options for email—forward email to a non-UW email system, or use an email service offered through the UW, such as UW Gmail or UW Exchange Online (part of UW Office 365).
+You have two basic options for email—forward UW email to a personal email inbox, or use an email service offered through the UW, such as UW Gmail or UW Exchange Online (part of UW Office 365).

 Access your U Drive